IBM/customer-sentiment-on-seller-quality-nlu-cp4d/README.md

 <!--Optionally, add flow steps based on the architecture diagram-->
 ## Flow

-1. Create a connection for the refined data in db2 into IBM Watson Studio project in Cloud Pak for Data
+1. Create a connection for the refined data in db2 into IBM Watson Studio project in Cloud Pak for Data or IBM Cloud.

-2. Setup Jupyter Notebook that reads the dataset from the IBM db2 Connection
+2. Setup Jupyter Notebook that reads the dataset from the IBM db2 Connection.

-3. Run the Algorithm from Jupyter notebook that computes the seller rating with the help of Watson Natural Language Understanding on Cloud Pak for Data
+3. Run the Algorithm from Jupyter notebook that computes the seller rating with the help of Watson Natural Language Understanding on Cloud Pak for Data or IBM Cloud.

-4. Visualise insights from the data using Watson Embedded Dashboard on Cloud Pak for Data
+4. Visualise insights from the data using Watson Embedded Dashboard on Cloud Pak for Data or IBM Cloud.

 <!--Optionally, update this section when the video is created-->
 ## Pre-requisites